 09 of 10

-They love to play, and this means they are a popular choice for households with children.
+A lot of people like the bichon frise breed because of its adorable, cotton-ball appearance.
+Despite their sweet look, this multidimensional dog is full of vim and vigor and best suited to an active household where they will get plenty of enrichment and exercise.
+They love to play and are a popular choice for families with children.
 They often crave attention and love to snuggle with their owners.
-Because they are so people-orientated, they really need to be living in a home where they will have company for most of the day.
+Because they are people-oriented, they need to live in a home where they will have company for most of the day.

 10 of 10